-Consider the Training Goal
+What’s the Training Goal?

 Generally speaking, there are two types of training goals that instructional designers see.
 Let’s take a look at them and see how they impact course design.

-Purpose.
-Relevance to learners.
-The way your interactions will be used.
-These are just a few things to consider before you start adding interactivity to your courses.
 For more on this topic, be sure to check out these articles from the E-Learning Heroes archives:

 When do you add interactivity to your courses?
 When do you keep it simple?
 Jump into the conversation with a comment below, or add your voice to the mix in our Building Better Courses forum.